jergusg/SK-Prog-Keyboard/copy.md

 The application needs *Storage permissions* enabled from android settings.
 Copy `ekh_backup.dat` to `Internal storage` root.
 In the application *EKH Settings*: *Choose keyboard layout > Custom 1 (or Custom 2)*.
 Then in the application: *Advanced settings* > *Keyboard mapping* > *Customize keyboard mappings* > ⋮ (*settings*) > *Restore*.

+## Known Issues
+* Application Google Keep for unknown reasons don't take some 3rd level combinatons.
+* Some older keyboards may have problem sending some combinations with physical Caps Lock key.

 ## Acknowledgements